Procedure: Intercostal Nerve Block

 The procedure involves inserting a needle through the skin and deeper tissue (like a tetanus shot).
-So, there is some discomfort involved.
-However, we numb the skin and deeper tissues with a local anesthetic using a very thin needle just prior to the performance of the block.
-Most patients opt to receive IV sedation, which makes the procedure easier to tolerate.
+While there is some discomfort involved, the skin and deeper tissues are numbed with a local anesthetic using a very thin needle prior to the performance of the block.
+Monitored Anesthesia Care (MAC) makes the procedure easy to tolerate.

 Will I be “Put Out” for this procedure?

-No. This procedure is done under local anesthesia.
-If you do not feel comfortable with just the numbing medication, we give you the option of intravenous sedation.
+This procedure can be done under local or general sedation.
+If the patient does not feel comfortable with just the numbing medication, Coastal Bend Pain Management can give the option of intravenous sedation.
 The amount of sedation given generally depends upon the patient’s tolerance.

 How is the injection performed?

 The procedure is done with the patient lying on their stomach under live x-ray.
-The patient is monitored with an EKG, blood pressure cuff and blood oxygen- monitoring device.
-The back is cleaned with antiseptic solution and then the injection is carried out.
+The patient is monitored with an EKG, blood pressure cuff and blood oxygen monitoring device.
+The back is cleaned with antiseptic solution and then the injection is performed.

 What should I expect after the injection?

-Immediately after the block, you may feel that your pain may be gone or quite less.
-This is due to the local anesthetic injected.
-You may feel sore for two to three days and/or may have increased pain.
-This is due to the mechanical process of the needle insertion as well as the initial irritation from the steroid itself.
-You should start to notice pain relief within three to seven days.
+Due to the local anesthetic injected during the procedure, patient might notice their pain may be gone or quite less.
+The patient may also feel sore and/or have an increase in pain for two to three days due to the mechanical process of needle insertion as well as initial irritation from the steroid itself.
+Patient should start to notice pain relief within three to seven days.

 What should I do after the procedure?

-You should have a ride home after the procedure.
-We advise patients to take it easy the day of the procedure.
-You may apply ice to the affected area and perform activities as tolerated.
+The patient should have a driver take them home.
+Coastal Bend Pain Management advises patients to take it easy the day of the procedure.
+The patient may apply ice to the affected area and perform activities as tolerated.

 Can I go back to work the next day?

-Yes, you should be able to return to work unless the procedure was complicated.
+Yes, the patient should be able to return to work unless the procedure was complicated.